jsaussereau/Odatix/docs/source/userguide/add_simulation.rst

 .. note::
     If your testbench does not need to have its parameters modified for each configuration (as could a c++ verilator testbench for example), a ``_settings.yml`` is not mandatory

-Step 4: Run your design configurations!
+Step 5: Run your design configurations!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the same steps as in section :doc:`/userguide/quick_start` :
+Follow the same steps as in section :doc:`/quick_start/simulations` from the quick start guide:
-   - Edit ``_run_simulations_settings.yml`` to add your simulations, linked to the corresponding design configurations
+   - Edit ``odatix_userconfig/simulations_settings.yml`` to add your simulations, linked to the corresponding design configurations
    - Run the selected simulations